ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/site_separation.md

 Sites are separated collections of devices.
 Rule precedence is defined by the order from top to bottom.

-The site can be a branch, a factory, a production floor, a campus, or anything that represents a site from customer’s point of view.
+A site can be a branch, a factory, a production floor, a campus, or anything that represents a site from a customer's point of view.

-By default, site is comprised of topology of all contiguously interconnected protocols, and the boundary of a site is formed by the network protocol relation that is not under management using provided authentication credentials.
-The default separation is good for MPLS networks, where directly connected routing infrastructure at site’s edge is not accessible.
+By default, a site is comprised of topology of all contiguously interconnected protocols, and the boundary of a site is formed by the network protocol relation that is not under management using provided authentication credentials.
+The default separation is good for MPLS networks, where directly connected routing infrastructure at a site's edge is not accessible.

 ## Regular Expression Site Separation